 Scripture Reading: Ezekiel 37 - 42 …

-So what does this have to do with you and me and the words of Ezekiel in our reading today?
 We have seen repeatedly that God chose Israel as a special nation, a peculiar people for Himself.
 Because of their sin and idolatry, God sent Assyria to defeat Israel and to scatter the people throughout the nations, and then sent Babylon to defeat Judah and to take the people into captivity - this for a limited time of 70 years.
 Ezekiel writes from Babylon, being one of those taken into captivity.
-As God pronounces judgment on the nations, and even on Judah, He declares over and over and over again, "Then they will know that I am the LORD!"
+As God pronounces judgment on the nations, and even on Judah, He declares over and over again, "Then they will know that I am the LORD!"
 (36:38).

 You and I need to know that the God who spoke those words through Ezekiel is the same God who today watches over Israel.
-He is the God who sent His son to be born of a woman and to be a descendant of Abraham, Isaac and Jacob, and of King David, to whom God made further promises.
-Paul writes to the Romans that he was a servant of the Gospel, "the gospel He promised beforehand through His prophets in the Holy Scriptures regarding His Son, who as to His human nature was a descendant of David ..."
-(Romans 1:2-3).
-Thus, the final chapters of Ezekiel's prophecy point to a time in Israel's future, and it is significant and extremely important to try to understand what God was saying to Judah AND what God is saying to us today.
+He is the God who sent His Son to be born of a woman and to be a descendant of Abraham, Isaac and Jacob, and of King David, to whom God made further promises.
+The final chapters of Ezekiel's prophecy point to a time in Israel's future, and it is significant and extremely important to try to understand what God was saying to Judah AND what God is saying to us today.

-Chapter 37 is used today in various ways to refer to the power of God's Word to bring spiritual life from spiritual death, but in reality, Chapter 37 speaks specifically about something that God is going to do in the future.
-Having told Ezekiel to prophesy to the bones, the bones form bodies and God breathes life into them.
-Ezekiel's description of what he sees is of particular note: " ... they came to life and stood up on their feet - a vast ARMY" (37:10).
-And God then TELLS Ezekiel who these dry bones represent: " ... these bones are the whole house of Israel" (37:11).
+Chapter 37 certainly refers to the power of God's Word to bring spiritual life from spiritual death, but it also speaks specifically about something God is going to do in the future.
+Ezekiel describes what he sees: " ... they came to life and stood up on their feet - a vast ARMY" (37:10).
+God then tells Ezekiel, "... these bones are the whole house of Israel" (37:11).
 What does that mean?
 The rest of the chapter explains.
 God was telling Judah and all of Israel that He had not forgotten His promises and that there was hope!
 Their captivity in Babylon was not the end.